-I have had the privilege to work remotely for most of my workdays for a very long time now and it has been a very rewarding and learning experience, I know when most people think of working remeotely they think of the picture of a laptop on a beach (the laptop lifestyle), but in reality if you really want to get work done that image doesn’t work.
+I have had the privilege to work remotely for most of my workdays for a very long time now and it has been a very rewarding and learning experience, I know when most people think of working remotely they think of the picture of a laptop on a beach (the laptop lifestyle), but in reality, if you really want to get work done that image doesn’t work.

 If you are a programmer like myself then you need relative peace and quiet to concentrate and hold information in.